IrvinDominin/irvindominin.github.io/_posts/2017-8-25-Blog-Moved.md

 title: Blog moved to GitHub pages!
 ---

-My personal blog was originally on Wordpress, but, because it's Wordpress (you know why!), I decided to move it on Github pages.
+My personal blog was originally on Wordpress, but, because it's on Wordpress (you know why!), I decided to move it on Github pages.

 It's a powerful platform, markdown editing, simple configuration and fully file-based using Jekyll.